eebbesen/hbcb_rails/README.md

 Cool data at https://www.gov.mb.ca/chc/archives/hbca/biographical/index.html, but it is stuck in pdfs.

-This program downloads the pdfs, and may someday automate their conversion to text documents.
+This program downloads the pdfs, converts them to text documents and slurps the information into a searchable database.

-The final product will be data files/CSV/etc. that can be used as a more traditional, searchable database.

 ## To run
 ### Download pdfs